 A JOURNAL OF MEDIEVAL AND RENAISSANCE STUDIES

-Comitatus, published annually by the UCLA Center for Medieval and Renaissance Studies, publishes articles by graduate students and recent PhDs working in any field of medieval or Renaissance studies.
+Comitatus, published annually by the UCLA CMRS Center for Early Global Studies, publishes articles by graduate students and recent PhDs working in any field of medieval or Renaissance studies.

-Beginning with volume 33 (2002) Comitatus is available through the Project MUSE online catalogue.
+Comitatus is available through the Project MUSE online catalogue, beginning with Volume 33 (2002).

 Volumes 1–32 are available through the California Digital Library.

-Subscriptions to Comitatus are $30 annually, plus $3.00 domestic surface mail postage and $7.00 international.
+Subscriptions to Comitatus are $30 annually, plus $7.00 for domestic surface mail postage and/or $22.00 for international shipping.